 Our goal

 The children have a difficult life due to poverty, illness, disability, neglect, and living with a headwind.
 By developing countries, we mean countries where there is no government support for these homes and little chance for fundraising locally.
-Our country of focus is Nepal.

 The Foundation finances measures that make these homes cleaner, healthier, and/or (socially) safer places to grow up in and gives scholarships to home leavers who are all alone.
 4 Smiling Faces does this in the belief that all children deserve to grow up in healthy and positive circumstances.